AzothZephyr/swig-cli/README.md

 # Swig CLI

 This is a command-line interface for interacting with a Swig wallet.
+It's intention is to be rudimentary and demonstrate how to do things over to be a usable client for anything.

 ## Setup